kissflow/lcnc-sdk-js/docs/src/content/docs/form/toJson.md

     order: 4
 ---

-to retrieve data of current form as json
+To retrieve the data of the current form in JSON format.

-### Parameter

-N/A

 ### Syntax